Apple's services are making more money than ever

 Over the past three months, Apple raked in just north of $31 billion thanks to iPhone sales, compared to $37.6 billion this time in 2018.
 As you might expect, that had a pretty significant effect on Apple's overall business: last year's March quarter was its best ever, but this time, the company only pulled in a total of $58 billion in revenue.
 That's a noticeable dip to be sure, but it was apparently still enough to appease Wall Street: Apple beat analyst expectations across the board, prompting the company's stock price to surge nearly 5 percent (at time of writing) in after-hours trading.

 As important as hardware is to Apple's bottom line, the company is keenly aware that its biggest growth opportunity lies elsewhere: services.
 Mainstays like iCloud and Apple Music are nothing new, but the company launched its News+ subscriptions back in March, and aims to get its Apple TV+ and Apple Arcade services live sometime this year.
-It'll be a while before we get to see what kind of impact exclusive shows and games will have on Apple's bottom line, but for now, Apple's non-hardware business is still surprisingly strong: Cook says over the past three months, the company's services set "an all-time record."
+It'll be a while before we see what kind of impact exclusive shows and games will have on Apple's bottom line, but for now, Apple's non-hardware business is surprisingly strong: Cook says over the past three months, the company's services set "an all-time record."
 Put another way, Apple saw its services business surge to $11.5 billion this quarter.

 Let's put that number in context: Cook didn't laud the iPhone in today's release, but he did point out that the iPad had a "blockbuster quarter," resulting in $4.87 billion in revenue.
 Mac sales dipped slightly year-over-year to $5.51 billion, which was largely offset by dramatically increased sales of Apple's wearables.
 (For those keeping count, Cook said growth in that segment was around 50 percent.)
 Aside from iPhones, Apple actually had a solid three months of hardware sales.
 But.
 If you lump all the revenue Apple generated from its non-iPhone hardware, that number still comes up short compared to its services revenue.